svhawkins/B-Minor-Compiler/README.txt

   not exactly in behavior of the tests, but how i arranged the structures, ESPECIALLY in the manually created ones. there was a lot of debugging done.

+- figuring out why 'test_symbol_table_scope_lookup_multi_table' was failing only to realize that i forgot to put a BREAK STATEMENT in the loop once the key was found

+  replicating the bug in main helped me realize this by showing that all of the other stack, symbol_table, and hash_table functions were working fine since 'symbol_table_print' printed everything out correctly.

 caveats
 - my 'delete' functions are called 'destroy' functions but they do the same thing.